coilysiren/firestarter/readme.md

     Procfile
     readme.md
     requirements.txt
+    config.yaml
     .gitignore

 Shown above is the top level view of the project.
 Some of these files and folders you should totally edit, others you should leave alone.
 I'll point a few out for you.

-    config/
     config.yaml

 Configurations go in here.
-Presently the only thing in here is config.yaml which contains sitewide variables.
 Please do edit this file!
 If you dont the internet will explode!

     paths/
         index.md